 Thus, marijuana stocks are far riskier than most investments.
 In particular, marijuana companies are more likely to collapse because they cannot access bank loans.
 Thus, marijuana businesses can run out of money and find themselves with no credit.

-Consequently, you should only invest small amounts of money you can afford to lose in in speculative investments like penny marijuana stocks.
+Consequently, you should only invest small amounts of money you can afford to lose in speculative investments like penny marijuana stocks.

 Obviously, you should not invest your retirement funds, your savings, or your children’s college money in any penny stock.
 However, investing small amounts of extra cash in such equities can be fun and profitable.